 Shock rocker Alice Cooper and Brian Weymouth, a restaurant consultant, would meet at the Little League games in Phoenix, coach the team and talk about the possibility of Cooper getting in the restaurant business.
-In December, 1998 Alice Cooper'stown opened in downtown Phoenix, near what was then Bank One Ballpark (now Chase Field) and the America West Arena (now US Airways Center).
+In December 1998 Alice Cooper'stown opened in downtown Phoenix, near what was then Bank One Ballpark (now Chase Field) and the America West Arena (now Talking Stick Resort Arena).
 Named after the Baseball Hall of Fame, Alice Cooper's restaurant is described more as an entertainment complex, with video and sound systems, a video wall, outdoor scoreboard and an outdoor live music stage where impromptu jam sessions are not uncommon.

 Alice Cooper is not only a rocker, he is an admitted sports fanatic.
 He has used Alice Cooper'stown to showcase his love of both worlds.
 Every inch of wall space in this large, open eating establishment is covered with either sports or rock 'n' roll memorabilia.
 Signed jerseys, autographed balls, opening day tickets, and classic sports photos share the space comfortably with Alice's concert photos, gold records and a fantastic collection of autographed Fender guitars.